NairaYeg/world-countries/README.md

     - Allow to add/remove the country to/from favorites
  * Favorites
     - List of the countries that the user added to favorites
     - Allow to add/remove the country to/from favorites
+ * Country
+    -Allow getting info about each country.

  ## Stack
   * HTML5